Concern regarding world events remains high in November.

 While personal finances remained the top concern in November, a fifth of shoppers say they are most concerned about world events, up significantly from September.
 Overall concern regarding the economy declined this month, as did COVID concern.

-High economic concern held steady at 59% in September, with rising prices on essentials remaining the top concern overall.
-Shoppers showed increased concern around their retirement savings and pension plans, with individuals across all income levels experiencing higher levels of concern this month versus last.
+High economic concern held steady at 60% in November, with rising prices on essentials remaining the top concern overall.
+Shoppers showed decreased concern about gas prices and government benefits scaling back.

-COVID concern jumps to highest level since January.
+COVID concern remains at the highest level since January.